GrahamDumpleton/wrapt/README.md

 Note that even if all your decorator arguments have default values, or you only have a variable arguments list or keyword argument dictionary, you must still provide the parantheses to the decorator when used.
 Once you opt to have the decorator be able to accept arguments the use of the parentheses is not optional.

-if using Python 3, you can use the keyword arguments only syntax to force use of keyword arguments when the decorator is used.
+If using Python 3, you can use the keyword arguments only syntax to force use of keyword arguments when the decorator is used.

     import wrapt